 - vRealize Log Insight is an optional component.

 Verify that the following management node requirements have been completed:

-- Either an RS management cluster or customer-supplied management nodes are configured.
+- Customer-supplied management nodes are configured.

 - ESXi is deployed on the management nodes.
 If it is not, see UCP Advisor predeployment steps before proceeding.